ppainuly/National-Homelessness-Data/README.md

 ![Run ETL Notebook](img/notebook_run_all.png)

 **Wait 5 mins.** Get some ice-creem or if you are calorie conscious, then get some black coffee and check your social network updates in the meantime.
 The fun is about to begin.

-Once the notebook is executed, it will create a Mongo DB database with two collections -

-Database : incarceration

-Collections -

-  Prison data : jail_collection

-  Homeless Data : prison_data

 The following commands show our mongo db set up -